lala-la-flaca/DevOpsBootcamp_12_Terraform_Shared_CICD/README.md

          }
       }
    ```
-2. Go to S3 service in your AWS console
+2. Create the S3 bucket in AWS:
-3. Create the S3 Bucket in your AWS console.
-Using the same name previosly defined, the name must be unique fo the bucket
+    In the AWS Management Console, go to the S3 service.
+    Create a new bucket with the same name defined in the backend configuration (myapp-tf-s3-bucket-aws).
+    Note: Bucket names must be unique across all AWS accounts.
-4. Enable versioning
+    Enable Versioning.
-5. Select the encyption type SSE-S3
+    Set the encryption type to SSE-S3.
-6. Disanle Buckey key
+    Disable Bucket Key.

-7. Commit the changes and push
+3. Commit and push changes to git repository.
+    ```bash
+      git add .
+      git commit -m "Configure remote state with S3 backend" git push
+    ```
-8. Execute pipeline
+4. Execute pipeline
    <details><summary><strong>Migrating local state</strong></summary>
-       If there is already a local state, then you should do terraform init and confirm the new backend manually.
-For demo purposed, the infrasturture here was deleted and recreate it.
+        If a local state file already exists, run `terraform init` and confirm the new backend when prompted.
+For this demo, the local infrastructure was deleted and recreated for simplicity.
     </details>

-9. Check the new state in the bucket
-10. Check the resoures created using terraform state list
+5. Verify the remote state:
+    * In the S3 console, confirm that the state.tfstate file exists in the bucket.
+    * List resources managed by Terraform: